-- (1) Download a report of subscribers eligible for reimbursement from NLAD. - (2) Add the dollar amount for subscribers being claimed (or reason code for subscribers being unclaimed), before certifying/submitting the filing for processing. - (3) Carriers in NLAD opt-out states do not download their list of eligible subscribers; they will upload their subscriber lists directly to LCS.
-State commissions in NLAD opt-out states will submit data to the National Verifier in order for USAC to validate carrier claims.
+- (1) Download a report of subscribers eligible for reimbursement from NLAD. - (2) Add the dollar amount for subscribers being claimed (or reason code for subscribers being unclaimed), before certifying/submitting the filing for processing. - (3) From January 2018 until January 2021, carriers in NLAD opt-out states submitted a file containing the required data to USAC for reimbursement purposes.
+As of January 2021, carriers in NLAD opt-out states submit their claims based on a report of subscribers that are eligible for reimbursement provided directly to USAC by state commissions.